relrod/notes/docs/hobbies/ham-radio/austin-nets.md

 # Austin Ham Radio Nets

 This page constitutes a probably-non-exhaustive listing of ham radio nets in the Austin, TX metro area.

-See the [repeaters list](repeaters.md) for more information about the repeaters referenced here.
+**NOTE:** This page is not complete and is not very useful yet.
+I'm aware. :)

 This page is broken into multiple sections: There is a schedule table for at-a-glance information about nets and when they occur.
 Below that, there is a